Highlights of the Program

 The Open Group

-- Highlighting the importance of accurate carbon accounting across capture, transport, and permanent storage phases
+- Importance of accurate carbon accounting across capture, transport, and permanent storage phases

 - Explaining how different business entities use data standards to ensure reliable CO₂ data exchange